inesusvet/music-aspects-talk/PITCHME.md

 We can express our ideas in a bunch of different ways and use different approaches to get better results.

-Object-oriented, functional, cooperate multitasking, multiprocessing etc
+Object-oriented paradigm, functional, declarative, parallel computing, event-driven etc

 ---
 ### Dynamics
-"How to use dynamics to connect with your audience"
+> How to use dynamics to connect with your audience

 ---
 ### Rhythm & Tempo
-> Victor’s suggested rhythmic exercises along with the creative use of metronomes and drum machines will improve a player’s sense of time.
+> How to improve a player’s sense of time by rhythmic exercises along with the creative use of metronomes and drum machines.

 ---
 ### Tone